bitcoin-api/bitcoin-api-full-stack/README.md

 * **Facebook** for React and social media services
 * **Twitter** for social media services
 * **Reddit** for social media services
-* **Xapo** for Bitcoin and fiat money services, and for promoting and developing Bitcoin
 * **Mircosoft** for Github, NPM, LinkedIn, and Microsoft Windows 95
 * **Open Source Developers** - you're the best!!!🤗💜